mycodedoesnotcompile2/micropython_promicro_nrf52840/README.md

 MicroPython for ProMicro nRF52840
 ---------------------------------

-Micropython releases for ProMicro nRF52840 (formerly known as SuperMini) for:
+MicroPython releases for ProMicro nRF52840 (formerly known as SuperMini) for:
 * s132-6.1.1
 * s140-6.1.1
 * s140-7.3.0